-- The BoD approves the Tax Policy and oversees the implementation of the strategy and the management of tax risks. - Application of the tax law in accordance with its letter and spirit. - Corporate structure aligned with the business and in line with legal requirements and corporate governance standards. - Non-use of special purpose vehicles in non-cooperative jurisdictions. - Publication of Tax Policy and information on tax payments and presence in non-cooperative iurisdictions. - The Global Sustainability Plan (GSP) incorporates tax targets.
+- The BoD approves the Fiscal Policy and oversees the execution of the strategy and the management of fiscal risks.
+Application of the tax law respecting its letter and spirit. - Corporate structure aligned with the business and adequate to legal requirements and corporate governance standards. - Non-use of instrumentalities in noncooperative jurisdictions. - Publication of the Tax Policy and information on tax payments and presence in non-cooperative jurisdictions. - The Global Sustainability Plan (GSP) incorporates fiscal targets.